MascotPhp/Mascot/doc/contributing.rst

 Contributing
 ============

-We are open to contributions to the Silex code.
+We are open to contributions to the Mascot code.
 If you find a bug or want to contribute a provider, just follow these steps:

-* Fork `the Silex repository <https://github.com/silexphp/Silex>`_;
+* Fork `the Mascot repository <https://github.com/mascotphp/Mascot>`_;

 * Make your feature addition or bug fix;